LucaCappelletti94/arrp/README.rst

 ------------------------------
 This package will use the package bedtools_ to elaborate the bed files.
 A setup for the package is available here_.

-Rendering the dataset
+Building the dataset
 -----------------------------
 Just type into your terminal:

 .. code:: shell

-   python run.py
+   python build.py